purplecabbage/cordova-paramedic-OLD/README.md

 	expected to have a 'tests' folder.
 	You may specify multiple --plugin flags and they will all be installed and tested together.
 `MSECS` : (optional) time in millisecs to wait for tests to pass|fail
 	(defaults to 10 minutes)
-`PORTNUM` : (optional) port to use for posting results from emulator back to paramedic server --justbuild : (optional) just builds the project, without running the tests --browserify : (optional) plugins are browserified into cordova.js --verbose : (optional) verbose mode.
+`PORTNUM` : (optional) port to use for posting results from emulator back to paramedic server --justbuild : (optional) just builds the project, without running the tests --device : (optional) run on device
+--browserify : (optional) plugins are browserified into cordova.js --verbose : (optional) verbose mode.
 Display more information output

 ```